Through The Fibro Fog

 Use fresh fruit.
 You can easily use fresh fruit instead of frozen.

 Adjust the ratio of ingredients.
-Fancy more of a mango flavour?
+Fancy more of a mango flavor?
 Simply add a bit more, and reduce the amount of cherries.

-Making these mango and cherry popsicles is very simple, and requires minimal ingredients and steps:
+Making these mango and cherry popsicles in a blender is very simple, and requires minimal ingredients and steps:

 Step 1